7Ragnarok7/DEDMAP/README.md

  - This tool is made for educational purpose only.
 Use it with/on systems or networks you own or have permission from the owner.
 I shall not be held responsible for whatsoever you do with this tool.

 ### Limitations as of now / Known Issues :-
+ - DEDMAP IS AN INDEPENDENT TOOL MADE FOR ONLY PORT-SCANNING AS IT'S MAIN GOAL.
+HENCE IT WILL NEVER SUPPORT FEATURES LIKE SERVICE/VERSION SCAN AS THEY DEPEND UPON NETCAT.

  - GENERATING A REPORT DOES NOT WORK PROPERLY IN WINDOWS.

  - IS SLOW AS NO MULTI-THREADING CONCEPTS USED IN THE PROGRAM.